idmaksim/idmaksim/README.md

 ## Hi there 👋
+I am studying at the College of Communications No. 54 in the specialty "Information Systems and Programming".
+I got carried away with development at school, so after the 9th grade I made a conscious decision to start professional education in this field (contrary to the established traditions in society, I languish for two more years at school and go to university).

+In college, I gathered a team of developers, with whom we regularly and very successfully participate in hackathons, including:
+LETS HACK 2024, Школа Будущего 2024, KS54HACK (1st place), TULA HACK, IT PLEKHANOV CUP (participation).

+In addition to hackathons, our team is also involved in the development of an online learning product from our college.
+I am responsible for the backend (API) for mobile and web applications (stack: Python/fastapi, PostgreSQL, sqlalchemy, docker).

 <!--
 **idmaksim/idmaksim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.